Multilevel Monte Carlo for a class of Partially Observed Processes in Neuroscience: Computational Methodology

 \subsection{Markov Chain Monte Carlo}

-In this section we introduce a method that can approximate expectations w.r.t.~$\pi^L$ for some fixed $L\in\mathbb{N}$.
-To define the algorithm, we first need a preliminary method that is described in Algorithm \ref{alg:pf}.
-This allows one to run the main MCMC method which is given in Algorithm \ref{alg:mcmc}.
+In this section we introduce a method that can approximate expectations w.r.t.~$\pi^l$ for some fixed $l\in\mathbb{N}$.
+In essence, this consists of running a discrete time ergodic Markov chain that will admit $\pi^l$ as its stationary distribution.
+Then one can estimate expectations of functions w.r.t.~$\pi^l$ by simply computing the average of the function values at each point of the simulated chain.
+A comprehensive introduction can be found in \cite{monte}.

+To define the algorithm (which is Algorithm \ref{alg:mcmc}), we first need a preliminary method that is described in Algorithm \ref{alg:pf}, which is run with $l$ and $\nu$ fixed and known.
+In the context of sampling from $\pi^l$ the objective is to provide an unbiased estimator of the marginal likelihood